 (This post contains affiliate links.
 Please see my disclosure policy for full details.)

-He could do each day's worksheet with ease.
-He could check all the boxes and underline all the right words.
-But in real-life, everyday writing, he struggled.
+He could do each day's worksheet with ease, checking all the boxes and underlining all the right words.
+But he struggled with real-life, everyday writing.
 He just couldn't seem to transfer the grammar, mechanics, and sentence structure that he was learning in his book to the blank page of real writing.

 He was frustrated.